 Crito begged him to reconsider, but Socrates’ mind was made up.
 When the time had come he would drink from the cup of poisonous hemlock and die as the city deemed a just punishment.

 “Do you not fear death?” his followers asked of him.
 Socrates chuckled at the thought.

-With that, Socrates drank his cup of hemlock and awaiting its effect.
+With that, Socrates drank his cup of hemlock and awaited its effect.
 “Before you depart, and find an answer to life’s greatest question could I ask of you one more thing?” asked Crito.
-“You best better make it quick, I have a prior engagement it appears my time has become quite the scarce commodity for your dear friend.”
+“You better make it quick, I have a prior engagement and it appears time has become quite the scarce commodity for your dear friend.”
 Socrates answered.
 “Can you tell us what you have learned from life?”
+Crito spoke.

 Although so much of what Socrates said is misplaced, misguided or simply mistaken, Socrates was often incorrect, he still remains thought of today as one of the wisest people to have ever lived.
-The reason for this is simple, Socrates, as the Oracle of Delphi knew, and soon the world would, too, that he was unique.
+The reason for this is simple, Socrates – as the Oracle of Delphi knew, and soon the world would, too – was utterly unique.
 Unlike the politicians, poets, artisans, craft-workers and lawmen of the Athens, Socrates was never afraid to admit when he was unsure of something.
-This, Socrates knew, was the true path to wisdom. as it takes humility, and patience to find the answers to anything really tricky in the adventure of life.
-Socrates never wrote down a word, and yet he is still studied today via the works written of his dialogues by his loyal protégé, Plato.
+This, Socrates knew, was the true path to wisdom.
+It takes humility, and patience to find the answers to anything really complex in the adventure of life.
+Socrates never wrote down a single word, and yet he is still studied today via the works written of his dialogues by his loyal protégé, Plato.
 We have learned an incredible amount due to this one confused old man’s journey questioning all aspects of life.
 Though, it is safe to say, if it were up to him, he’d have you think he knew nothing at all.